Videoclub: Legacy

 The song "Amour plastique" saw another resurgence in popularity on the internet, being first used on TikTok in a late September 2023 viral video.
 The video featured a despondent Napoleon Bonaparte saying "There is nothing we can do," in response to his defeat in the Battle of Waterloo and his second exile to St. Helena.

 Songs "Roi", "Mai" and "En nuit" all gained popularity from late 2023 onwards due to the rise of the blackpill community on Tiktok; this is because users used these songs as backing tracks for blackpill edits garnering millions of views, further popularizing the discography of Videoclub and adding to its fanbase.
+They also became associated with TikTok edits of the character Brian Moser from the TV series Dexter.